libretro/ecwolf/README-libretro.md

 * Rewinding through intermission or death fizzling results in glitched screen
 * Sometimes after loading a large asset, FPS drops.
 If that happens go to retroarch menu for couple of seconds and then back

+## Relation to ECWolf

+This repository is forked from ecwolf on 23rd February 2020 with the intention of quicker handling libretro-related issued and collaboration.
+This is done with full respect of original authors and we would be happy to collaborate with them.